France: Barnier risks confidence vote forcing budget through – DW – 12/02/2024

 Le Pen says RN will table confidence vote in response

-RN leader Marine Le Pen said afterwards that Barnier "did not wish to respond to the request of the 11 million voters of the National Rally."
+RN leader Marine Le Pen said afterwards that Barnier "did not wish to respond to the request of the 11 million National Rally voters."

 "He said that everyone will assume their responsibilities, so we will assume ours," Le Pen said.
 "We are tabling a motion of censure and we will vote to censure the government."